-We have incurred significant losses and negative cash flows from operations and as of December 31, 2022, we had an accumulated deficit of \$33.4 million.
-We have funded our operations to date through equity financing and we had cash on hand (including short term deposits and restricted cash) of \$6 million, and long-term deposits and restricted cash of \$2.4 million, as of December 31, 2022.
+We have incurred significant losses and negative cash flows from operations and as of December 31, 2023, we had an accumulated deficit of \$39.7 million.
+We have funded our operations to date through equity financing and we had cash on hand (including short term bank deposits and restricted cash equivalents) of \$2.4 million and long-term restricted cash and cash equivalents and restricted bank deposits of \$3.4 million as of December 31, 2023.
 We continue to invest in sales and marketing resources to fuel our growth.